ankur-98/Chess/readme.md

 The game follows standard chess rules, with the exception of en passant and castling.
 These features may be added in a future version.

 ## Code Structure
+The code is structured into three modules: pieces.py, chessboard.py and game.py.
+ * The pieces.py module defines the different chessboard pieces as entities with their actions as properties.
+ * The chessboard.py module develops the environment, the chess board, with the pieces as agents.
-The code is structured into three modules: get_move, make_move, and game.
-The get_move module handles user input and validation, the make_move module updates the board and checks for checkmate, and the game module ties everything together and runs the game loop.
+ * Finally, the game.py file defines the rules of the gameplay, ties everything down and runs the gaming loop.

 ## Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on GitHub.
 If you would like to contribute code, please fork the repository and submit a pull request.